zhong-zheng0/zhong-zheng0.github.io/_teaching/2021-fall-teaching-1.md

 location: "State College"
 ---

-I work as a teaching assistant and lab instructor.
+I worked as a teaching assistant and lab instructor.